CheetahTemplate3/cheetah3/www/developers.rst

 -----------
 No software is perfect, and unfortunately no bug report is either.
-If you've found yourself faced with a bug in Cheetah, or just have a good idea for a new feature, we kindly ask that you create an issue in the `Cheetah Bug Tracker <http://bugs.cheetahtemplate.org>`_.
+If you've found yourself faced with a bug in Cheetah, or just have a good idea for a new feature, we kindly ask that you create an issue in the `Cheetah3 Bug Tracker <https://github.com/CheetahTemplate3/cheetah3/issues>`_.

 Some tips for filing a *useful* bug report, try to include the following: